DEEP2005ROY/100-Days-of-Python/README.md

 Pong is a classic arcade game, reimagined in Python.
 It’s a two-player game where each player controls a paddle by dragging it up and down to hit a ball back and forth.
 The objective is to make your opponent miss the ball.
 The game is simple yet challenging, providing endless fun and excitement.

+5.Turtle Crossing Game:

+In this game, you control a turtle that wants to cross a busy road.
+The objective is to move the turtle safely to the other side while avoiding oncoming cars.
+As you progress, the game becomes more challenging with faster-moving cars.
+Use the Up arrow key to move the turtle upward and reach the finish line.
+But be careful—colliding with a car means game over!

 ... and more to come!